ahmagdy/leaderelection/README.md

 # etcd-leaderelection
-A go leader election module that can be used to track leader ownership
+A go leader election module that can be used to track leader changes.

 ### Install